 Under 18 years of age?

 To be entitled to receive compulsory super contributions if you’re under 18 years of age, you must work more than 30 hours in a week.

 What about contractors?

-Under superannuation law, if you’re a contractor who is paid wholly or mostly for your labour, you’re considered to be an employee and therefore entitled to super guarantee contributions just like any other employee.
+Under superannuation law, if you’re a contractor who is paid wholly or mostly for your labour, you’re generally considered to be an employee and therefore entitled to super guarantee contributions just like any other employee.